 Links without relevance

-Good link building consists of links such as:
+Good link building includes links that:

-- Comes from a credible site
+- Come from a credible site

-- Comes in a relevant context
+- Are placed in a relevant context

 2. Links from trustworthy sites

 Trustworthy sites can be any site that 1) is secure, and 2) is respected for the content it brings — e.g. a professional news outlet or the like.
 You could also look at it this way: the harder it is to get a link from the page, the more credible it is when you finally get that link.

 3. Links that come in a relevant context